 Companies offering options under the Enterprise Management Incentive do not need prior approval from HM Revenue and Customs but EMI share options must meet detailed conditions and annual scheme returns are required.

-Private companies can create an internal market in their shares by means of an employee benefit trust
+Private companies can create an internal market in their shares by means of an Employee Benefit Trust (EBT).

 There are a number of legal requirements which companies must satisfy in order for their share options to qualify as EMIs, including: